-The unit cost trend for medical trend is projected to be 4.4% based on an analysis of the hospital budget increases implemented during 2015 as well as other providers in the TVHP service area.
-The Company assumed that the GMCB would approve hospital budgets for October 1, 2016 and October 1, 2017 that support identical commercial increases as the approved increases for October 1, 2015.
-Similarly, providers within the TVHP service area were assumed to have overall 2016 and 2017 budget increases as those implemented during calendar year 2015.
-Unit cost increases for providers outside the TVHP service area were derived from the Fall 2015 Blue Trend Survey3.
+The unit cost trend for medical trend is projected to be 4.7% based on an analysis of the hospital budget increases implemented during 2016 as well as other providers in the TVHP service area.
+The Company started with the assumption that the GMCB would approve hospital budgets for October 1, 2017 and October 1, 2018 that support identical commercial increases as the approved increases for October 1, 2016.
+Then, Provider Contracting provided estimates for specific facilities in 2017 and 2018 that replaced the assumptions noted above.

+Similarly, providers within the TVHP service area were assumed to have overall 2017 and 2018 budget increases as those implemented during calendar year 2016, except when Provider Contracting provided an estimate for a specific facility.
+Unit cost increases for providers outside the TVHP service area were derived from the Fall 2016 Blue Trend Survey3.